 The Future Of Financial Advisors And Financial Advisor Empathy Training

-Unfortunately, while financial planning has increasingly been establishing the technical competency foundation of what it takes to be a professional – e.g., by completing the CFP educational requirement and passing the CFP exam – there is remarkably little education or training for the empathy skills that should build on top.
+Unfortunately, while financial planning has increasingly been establishing the technical competency foundation of what it takes to be a professional – e.g., by completing the CFP educational requirement and passing the CFP exam – there is remarkably little education or training for the active listening and empathy skills that should build on top.

 Historically, this wasn’t necessarily a “problem” because most financial advisors started out as salespeople, and if their empathy skillsets were poor and they couldn’t develop rapport with clients, they “failed out” of the business in the first year or two.
 The natural survivorship bias meant that most experienced financial advisors already had a natural empathy skillset, and later they went back to school to build up their technical competency and earn their CFP marks.
 But financial advisors never had to “practice” the relationship and empathy side of financial planning.